 Be aware that many childhood infections are statutorily notifiable.

-See Public Health England pages for further information about individual childhood diseases:
+See Public Health England (PHE) pages for further information about individual childhood diseases:

 Covered by UK immunisation schedule

 - Meningococcal disease